 They improve your mood.

 From personal experience, a lot of us may say that a hot bath just seems to take away stress and make us feel better.
 But science now agrees.
 An interesting 2018 study conducted in Germany found that those suffering from depression saw higher clinical improvements in their depression from taking a hyperthermic bath twice a week compared to two sessions of moderate exercise per week.
 The reason behind this is likely related to the link between depression and poor sleep.
-The baths had a probable immediate impact on sleep quality, leading to a more well-rested mind the next day and as a result, better mood.
+The baths had a probable immediate impact on sleep quality, leading to a more well-rested mind the next day and as a result, a better mood.

 They relax your muscles.